 Profile photo of Kimberly Bender

 Kim is a cultural administrator, humanities advocate, and public historian.
-She believes history can help us understand each other and how to create a better world.
+She believes DC history and culture can help us understand each other and how to create a better world.

-Her core mission is to reinterpret established DC histories using a justice lens.
-She works to strengthen DC’s local history organizations, create unique public educational experiences, and increase city-wide access to history resources.
-Kim’s background as an attorney has not only helped her reinvent organizations, but assists in her DC history research.
+Kim works to strengthen DC’s local cultural organizations, create unique public educational experiences, and increase city-wide access to cultural resources.
+Kim’s background as an attorney helps her reinvent organizations and assists in her research.